Murtazahasan515253/mountain_upskill/README.md

 #### Instructions:
-- Kindly download this Repository.
+- Kindly download this Repository and navigate into the Root Folder
 - Set the DB address in the `.env` file.
+- Run command `npm install`
-- Navigate into the Root Folder and run `node app.js`
+- Run `node app.js`
 - Visit `http://localhost:2000`

 | TechStack | Framework |